AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ### Data Import

 User import process allows Learning Manager Administrator to fetch employee details from the Learning Manager FTP service and import them into Learning Manager automatically.
 Using this feature, you can integrate multiple systems by placing the CSV generated by those systems in the appropriate folders of the FTP accounts.
 Learning Manager picks up the CSV files, merges them, and imports the data according to the schedule.
-Refer to Scheduling feature for more information.&nbsp;
+Refer to Scheduling feature for more information.

 **Map attributes**

 Integration Administrator can choose the columns of CSV and map them to Learning Manager's group-able attributes.
-This mapping is&nbsp;one time&nbsp;effort.
+This mapping is one time effort.
 Once the mapping is done, the same mapping is used in subsequent User imports.
 The mapping can be reconfigured if the Administrator wants to have a different mapping for importing users.

 ### Data Export